KatherineMichel/portfolio/doc/2024-recap.md

 In keeping with my plan to do more random, fun things for my nieces, I asked my sister what I could buy them for summer.

-Based on her suggestion, I bought them
+Based on her suggestion, I bought them:
 * Four X-Shot fast-fill water blasters
 * 24 reusable, magnetic, fast-fill water balloons